ThomWright/pokedex/README.md

 ### Error handling

 This is a big one I missed out.
-We should handle errors to the external APIs, including:
+We should handle errors from the external APIs, including:

 - network errors
 - HTTP error status codes (especially HTTP 429 Too Many Requests from the translation API)